TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 			- Name-able, linear combo box
 		- Physical materials
 			- Name-able, linear combo box
-		- Images
-			- Is there a point in making separation of image ids and paths visible to the author?
-				- The question becomes if more than a single flavour is going to use the same image
-				- Flavours will very often share logical assets though, by their definition, so it makes sense to have them identified
-			- Architecturally, the flavours will store only identificators anyway.
-				- So in case if shit hits the fan, we can provide the user with a textbox to change the broken paths
-			- Proposition: the editor shall perform i/o upon the extras.lua and meta.lua
-				- Because if we consider the game image's path to be an identificator, what happens if it gets moved?
-				- It's a pain though because we will have duplicate state
-			- Behaviour in sprite invariant
-				- Should be displayed as simplified, instead of some mnemonic id?
-					- e.g. "corner (walls/1)"
-			- Automagic regeneration of shapes
-			- Is more than just an image path!
-				- We don't have a singular "game image" structure, though.
-It's divided into loadables and meta.
-				- So we'll need a special purpose GUI code that connects them all
-		- Sounds
-			- Same problem with paths as in the editor
-				- Sounds are more likely to be reused
-	- Viewables
-		-

 - Fix what happens when too many entities are created
 	- **Let the game work when a new entity cannot be created.**